-- An adult subject's basic needs are denied or ignored to an extent there is imminent or potential danger of the adult subject suffering injury or death. - A denial of, or a failure to provide, the mental health care necessary to treat an adult subject's serious social maladjustment adequately. - A gross failure of the caretaker to meet the adult subject's emotional needs necessary for normal functioning. - A failure by the caretaker to provide adequate supervision of the adult subject.
+- A dependent adult's basic needs are denied or ignored to an extent there is imminent or potential danger of the dependent adult suffering injury or death. - A denial of, or a failure to provide, the mental health care necessary to treat a dependent adult's serious social maladjustment adequately. - A gross failure of the caretaker to meet the dependent adult's emotional needs necessary for normal functioning. - A failure by the caretaker to provide adequate supervision of the dependent adult.

-It is not necessary for the reporter to know whether or not the adult subject or the caretaker has sufficient resources to provide critical care or if medical care has been denied due to religious reasons.
-These factors are more properly addressed during the evaluation or assessment.
+It is necessary for the intake worker to engage the reporter in determining whether or not the dependent adult or the caretaker has sufficient resources to provide critical care or if medical care has been denied due to religious reasons.

-- Does the adult subject have the ability and the facilities to cook or prepare food? - If there is food, is it spoiled or contaminated or passed its expiration dates? - If the adult subject receives mobile meals, are there empty or full meal boxes? - Is the garbage fresh? - Does the adult subject use false teeth, if needed? - Is the adult subject maintaining weight or losing weight? - Is the adult subject on a special diet?
-If so, does the adult or caretaker understand the consequences of not following the diet? - Does the adult subject or caretaker have the capacity to understand the need for an adequate diet? - Did the adult subject have the opportunity to receive services or the funds to purchase them? - When looking at the home, is there: - A life-threatening lack of heat? - Unsanitary conditions - Hazardous conditions? - Does the adult subject have no shelter at all? - Does the adult subject understand the danger of a hazardous or unsafe environment? - How long was the adult subject inadequately clothed? - What medications does the adult subject have? - What are the dates on the medications? - How many pills does the adult subject have left? - How many physicians is the adult subject going to? - When and how many pills are taken? - Have there been missed medical appointments? - Does the adult subject know about and understand the need for medical care? - What is the level of risk if medical treatment is not sought? - How long has the adult subject maintained these specific religious beliefs? - Is the adult subject oriented to place, time, and situation? - Was the adult subject informed of the need for mental health care before the referral? - What are the long-term effects if treatment is not available or sought?
+- Does the dependent adult have the ability and the facilities to cook or prepare food? - If there is food, is it spoiled or contaminated or passed its expiration dates? - If the dependent adult receives mobile meals, are there empty or full meal boxes? - Is the garbage fresh? - Does the dependent adult use false teeth, if needed? - Is the dependent adult maintaining weight or losing weight? - Is the dependent adult on a special diet?
+If so, does the adult or caretaker understand the consequences of not following the diet? - Does the dependent adult or caretaker have the capacity to understand the need for an adequate diet?

-- Are there alternatives to the recommended treatment? - How has the adult subject's behavior deteriorated? - How significant is the deterioration of the adult subject's behavior? - What is the link between the caretaker's behavior and the adult subject's reaction? - What can and can't the adult subject do? - In what way have the adult subject's limitations caused threatening conditions? - Is the adult subject capable of self-supervision, and if so, for how long? - What happens if the adult subject does not have supervision? - What is the history of the caretaker? - Does the caretaker know the adult subject's challenges? - Does the caretaker acknowledge the adult subject has limitations? - Does either the caretaker or the adult subject know how to provide or obtain physical care?
+- Did the dependent adult have the opportunity to receive services or the funds to purchase them? - When looking at the home, is there: - A life-threatening lack of heat? - Unsanitary conditions - Hazardous conditions? - Does the adult subject have no shelter at all? - Does the adult subject understand the danger of a hazardous or unsafe environment? - How long was the dependent adult inadequately clothed? - What medications does the dependent adult have? - What are the dates on the medications? - How many pills does the dependent adult have left? - How many physicians is the dependent adult going to? - When and how many pills are taken? - Have there been missed medical appointments? - Does the dependent adult know about and understand the need for medical care? - What is the level of risk if medical treatment is not sought? - How long has the dependent adult maintained these specific religious beliefs? - Is the dependent adult oriented to place, time, and situation? - Was the dependent adult informed of the need for mental health care before the referral? - What are the long-term effects if treatment is not available or sought? - Are there alternatives to the recommended treatment? - How has the dependent adult's behavior deteriorated? - How significant is the deterioration of the dependent adult's behavior? - What is the link between the caretaker's behavior and the dependent adult's reaction? - What can and can't the dependent adult do? - In what way have the dependent adult's limitations caused threatening conditions? - Is the dependent adult capable of self-supervision, and if so, for how long? - What is the history of the caretaker? - Does the caretaker know the dependent adult's challenges? - Does the caretaker admit the adult has limitations? - Does either the caretaker or the dependent adult know how to provide or obtain physical care?